OCEANOFANYTHINGOFFICIAL/bat-file-shutdown-prank-virus/README.md

 or
+This is Shell Code
 ```
 https://github.com/OCEANOFANYTHINGOFFICIAL/bat-file-shutdown-prank-virus.git
 ```

+or

-#Copy And Paste The Following Code In Notepad And Save It as shutdown.bat.
+# Copy And Paste The Following Code In Notepad And Save It as shutdown.bat.
 ```shell
 @echo off
 echo You Are Hacked.